Sociology, Applied (PhD)

 Admissions Requirements

-• Completed thesis (or original independent work of research from another accredited graduate program); and
+• A completed thesis (or original independent work of research) from another accredited graduate program from which the student has graduated.

-• International students should also have either a) TOEFL score of at least 213 (on computer-based test) or b) 79-80 (on the internet-based test) or an IELTS score of at least 6.5 or Duolingo score of 105.
+• If an international student, either a TOEFL score of 213 (on computer-based test) or 79-80 (on the internet-based test), an IELTS score of at least 6.5, or Duolingo score of 105.

-In exceptional cases, students not qualified for regular admission may be conditionally admitted.
+In exceptional cases, students not qualified for regular admission may be admitted conditionally.
+The Department will consider student applications for nondegree status on a case-by-case basis.

 Application Requirements

-• A personal statement (500-750 words) addressing the points below and giving the Department's Graduate Committee a basis for evaluating the student's interest in and ability to complete the program:
+• A personal statement (500-750 words) addressing all of the points below and giving the Department's Graduate Committee a basis for evaluating the student's interest in and ability to complete the program:

 • Please explain your reasons for applying to the doctoral program in sociology at the University of Louisville.